salarsalarsalar/Iot-Device-processing-with-express.js/README.md

 ### **10. Conclusion**

-This project serves as a backend solution for handling and analyzing IoT device data.
+This project serves as a software solution for handling and analyzing IoT device data.
 It features a clean MVC structure, RESTful APIs, and support for CSV ingestion.
 The architecture ensures future scalability for real-time dashboards or ML integration.

 ---